200 Kids Honour FCT School Taekwondo Competition - THISDAYLIVE

-The Korean Cultural Centre, Nigeria (KCCN) has organised the inaugural FCT-UBEB Elementary School Taekwondo Competition with over 200 students attending.
+The Korean Cultural Centre, Nigeria (KCCN) has organised the inaugural FCT-UBEB Elementary School Taekwondo Competition with over 200 students in attendance in Abuja.

 It was the first time KCCN would be organising a taekwondo championship to expose the students to the rudiments of martial art since it started its school programme in 2013.